Table of Contents

 Article I. Incorporation, Territory and Annexation

-1.01 - Incorporation
+1.01 - Incorporation.

 The inhabitants of the City of Milford (“the City”) within the corporate limits hereinafter defined in this Charter or as hereafter extended as hereinafter provided, shall be and constitute a body politic and corporate, and shall be known and identified as the City of Milford.

-1.02 - Territorial Limits
+1.02 - Territorial Limits.

-The boundaries of the City of Milford are hereby established and declared as recorded on the official map of record in the Recorder of Deeds Office for Kent County and for Sussex County in the State of Delaware (official recorded copies to be kept by the City Clerk) as presently exists and as hereinafter amended:
+The boundaries of the City of Milford are hereby established and declared as recorded on the official map of record in the Recorder of Deeds Offices for Kent County and for Sussex County in the State of Delaware (official recorded copies to be kept by the City Clerk) as presently exists and as hereinafter amended:

-The City Council may, at any time hereafter, cause a survey and plot to be made of the City, and the survey and plot, when made and approved by the Council, shall be recorded in the offices of the Recorders of Deeds in and for both Kent and Sussex Counties, State of Delaware, and the same, or the record thereof, or a duly certified copy of said record shall be evidence in all courts of law and equity in this State.
+The City Council may, at any time hereafter, cause a survey and plot to be made of the City, and the survey and plot, when made and approved by the City Council, shall be recorded in the offices of the Recorders of Deeds in and for both Kent and Sussex Counties, State of Delaware, and the same, or the record thereof, or a duly certified copy of said record shall be evidence in all courts of law and equity in this State.
 81 Del.
 Laws, c.
 136

-1.03 - Wards
+1.03 - Wards.

 The City of Milford shall be divided into four wards and a map entitled “Official Ward Map, Milford, Delaware” will delineate the ward boundaries with legal descriptions of each ward attached and kept on file in the Office of the City Clerk.
 The official ward map shall be identified by the signature of the Mayor, be attested by the City Clerk and bear the seal of the City.
 The map, legal descriptions and any future changes shall be recorded in both Kent and Sussex County within a reasonable time after the effective date of the amendment approved by City Council.
 City Council shall adopt the official map and any future amendments by ordinance.
 81 Del.
 Laws, c.
 136

-1.04 - Annexation
+1.04 - Annexation.

-The City may from time to time extend its boundaries through the process of annexation in accordance with Delaware Code and the following procedures shall apply:
+The City may from time to time extend its boundaries through the process of annexation in accordance with the Delaware Code and the following procedures shall apply:

 (a) All the property owners of the territory contiguous to the then existing corporate limits and territory of the City of Milford, by written Petition with the signature of each such Petitioner duly witnessed, may request the City Council to annex that certain territory in which they own property.